Home / National Prescription Drug Take Back Day

 *Can vary depending on the site

-How To Safely Get Rid Of Old Prescription Drugs
+How To Safely Dispose Of Old Prescription Drugs

 Unless specially authorized, hospitals, private practices, and pharmacies aren’t allowed to take back leftover medications.
 As such, outside of Take Back days, access to disposal sites can be difficult to find.

-No matter how you dispose of your unused or old prescription medications, make sure to remove all personal information in order to protect your privacy and identity.
+No matter how you dispose of your unused or old prescription medications, make sure to remove all personal information to protect your privacy and identity.

 Drop Off At A Collection Site